k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

 The following parameters can be set by the task creator:

-- **sql** — mandatory parameter defining the SELECT query to run on the TDM DB and to get the task's entity list.
+- **sql** — mandatory parameter that defines the SELECT query to run on the TDM DB and retrieve the task's entity list.
-- **sqlParams** — optional parameter to set parameters for the SELECT query.
-You can set multiple parameters separated by a comma.
+- **sqlParams** — optional parameter for setting values in the SELECT query.
+You can set multiple parameters, separated by a comma.

-The customLogicSql flow runs in a **direct call** mode.
+The CustomLogicSql flow runs in a **direct call** mode.

 ##### Examples of an input SELECT query: